-Sample Question 6.3.5 What would happen if you used k indicator dummy variables instead of k-1?
+Sample Question 4.3.5 What would happen if you used k indicator dummy variables instead of k-1?

-Answer to Sample Question 6.3.5 The dummy variables would add up to the intercept; the independent variables would be linearly dependent, and the least-squares estimators would not exist.
+Answer to Sample Question 4.3.5 The dummy variables would add up to the intercept; the independent variables would be linearly dependent, and the least-squares estimators would not exist.

 Your software might try to save you by throwing one of the dummy variables out, but which one would it discard?
-The answer affects how you should interpret your results.

-6.3.3 Explained Variation
+4.3.3 Explained Variation